magomimmo/modern-cljs/doc/second-edition/tutorial-19.md

 via the Reader Conditionals extension, there are a few steps you should follow:

-* update the CLJ dependency to the `1.7.0` release, because the Reader Conditional extension has been introduced from that release on (we already did);
+* update the CLJ dependency to the `1.7.0` release, because the Reader Conditionals extension was introduced in that release on (we already did this);
-* identify all the functions that being JVM specific, can't target CLJS;
+* identify all the functions that are JVM specific, these can't target CLJS;
 * identify all the macros defined in the library, because CLJS's macros must be defined in a different compilation stage from the one